What Does a Wrongful Death Lawsuit Involve?

 Damages in a Wrongful Death Claim

 While wrongful death lawsuits are very similar to personal injury claims, there are some key differences in the types of damages that can be sought.
 Wrongful death damages can be separated into economic damages and non-economic damages.
-Economic damages can include funeral expenses, the cost of any medical care and treatment (if any) prior to the victim's death, a loss of expected earnings, a loss of benefits, and a loss of a future inheritance.
+Economic damages can include funeral expenses, the cost of any medical care and treatment (if any) prior to the victim’s death, a loss of expected earnings, a loss of benefits, and a loss of a future inheritance.
 The loss of benefits could refer to medical coverage or pension plans.
-As for non-economic damages, these may provide you with more compensation since they are less tangible when compared to economic damages, which means that calculations must occur to determine how much money the affected individual would receive.
-The main types of non-economic damages that you may be eligible for include:- A loss of guidance, care, advice, and protection

 - Pain and suffering or mental anguish as a result of the death